 Eject button Press the eject button to open the drawer partially.
-DVD-In-Use Indicator This indicator lights when a CD/DVD is being accessed.
-Eject hole Insert a slender object to open the drawer when the power to the DVD-ROM drive is off.
+Eject hole Insert a slender object to open the drawer when the power to the computer is off.
+CD/DVD-In-Use Indicator This indicator lights when the CD/DVD is being accessed.

-Check the Slim Select Bay indicator or DVD-In-Use indicator when you use the DVD-ROM drive.
-Do not press the eject button or turn off the computer while the light is glowing.
-Doing so could damage the CD/DVD or the drive.
+Check the Slim Select Bay indicator when you use the DVD-ROM drive.
+Do not press the eject button, disconnect a drive or turn off the computer while the light is glowing.
+Doing so could damage the DVD/CD or the drive.

-DVD-ROM drives and media are manufactured according to the specifications of six marketing regions.
-When you purchase DVD media, make sure it matches your drive, otherwise it will not play properly.
+DVD drives and media are manufactured according to the specifications of six marketing regions.
+When you purchase DVD-Video media, make sure it matches your drive, otherwise it will not play properly.